saksham-jain/Quadcopter-QUADX/README.md

 Now give integer input in Serial Monitor between 1000 to 2000.(at 1000 motor won't rotate and at 2000 motor will rotate at maximum speed)
 ###### STEP 3--

-Now remove ESC connection with arduino and connect MPU6050 Gyro sensor with Arduino.
+Now remove ESC connections and connect MPU6050 Gyro sensor with Arduino.
 Follow - http://www.electronoobs.com/images/Robotica/tut_9/IMU_schematic.png
+And Setup MultiiWii fra